 WHAT ARE ANIMAL DANDER ALLERGENS?

-Proteins produced in the skin of cats, dogs, horses and other mammals can cause allergic reactions.
-These proteins are found in microscopic particles (smaller than pollen and dust mite particles) which easily become and stay airborne.
-Exposure of the nose, eyes and bronchial tubes to these particles can provoke a reaction.
+Animal dander allergen is protein produced in the skin of cats, dogs, horses and other mammals.
+These dander particles can cause allergic reactions.
+Dander proteins are found in microscopic particles (smaller than pollen and dust mite particles) which easily become and stay airborne.
+Exposure of the nose, eyes and bronchial tubes to these animal dander particles can provoke a reaction.

 It was thought that animal allergens were in saliva, however, it is now known that they are produced in the skin.
 The animal’s hair is not involved therefore a non-shedding pet will still produce allergens.
 Like humans, some pets will shed more skin particles than others hence they will produce more allergic dander.